urbanjost/general-purpose-fortran/README.md

     bash hershey.sh

-if you do not have bash(1) or a Posix shell you will have to run the h2v program for each font, as illustrated by the simple hershey.sh script.
+if you do not have bash(1) or a Posix shell you will have to build and run the h2v program for each font, as illustrated by the simple hershey.sh script.

 ## Dependencies